TITLE 77: PUBLIC HEALTH

 A) A pervasive pattern of cruelty or indifference to residents has occurred in the facility.

-B) The facility has appropriated or converted for its use the property of a resident without the resident's written consent or the consent of the resident's legal guardian.
+B) The facility has appropriated the property of a resident or has converted a resident's property for the facility's use without the resident's written consent or the consent of the resident's legal guardian.

 C) The facility has secured property, or a bequest of property, from a resident by undue influence.

-c) The Director shall consider all available evidence at the time of the determination, including the history of the facility and the applicant in complying with the Act and this Part, notices of violations that have been issued to the facility and the applicant, findings of surveys and inspections, and any other evidence provided by the facility, residents, law enforcement officials and other interested individuals.
+c) The Director or his or her designee shall consider all available evidence at the time of the determination, including the history of the facility and the applicant in complying with the Act and this Part, notices of violations that have been issued to the facility and the applicant, findings of surveys and inspections, and any other evidence provided by the facility, residents, law enforcement officials and other interested individuals.